5 AI Prompts Your Marketing Team Should Be Using Today

 4. Propose 3–5 concrete experiments that could improve performance.

-5. Present a prioritised action list — ordered from highest to lowest expected impact.
+5. Present a prioritised action list, ordered from highest to lowest expected impact.

 The goal is to produce a practical audit that guides immediate account optimisation.

-What you will get
+What you'll get

 A structured audit with campaign diagnostics, budget redistribution opportunities and a prioritised action list ready to execute.